401(k) Contribution Limits for 2023

 2. Any investment earnings on your 401(k) contributions will also be exempt from taxes until they are withdrawn from the plan.

 3. You will have to pay income taxes on the money you take out of the 401(k) in retirement.
 However, you may find that you are in a lower income tax bracket once you are no longer working full time.

-In addition, to some extent you can manage the timing of 401(k) withdrawals to increase tax efficiency.
-In fact, if you are in a very low tax bracket now and your employer's 401(k) plan offers a Roth option, you can choose to make your 401(k) contributions taxable now rather than in the future.
+To some extent, you can manage the timing of 401(k) withdrawals to increase tax efficiency.
+In fact, if you are in a very low tax bracket now and your employer’s 401(k) plan offers a Roth option, you can choose to make your 401(k) contributions taxable now rather than in the future.

 How to Plan 401(k) Contributions to Meet Retirement Goals